A unified quantum computing quantum Monte Carlo framework through structured state preparation: Full Configuration Interaction Quantum Monte Carlo

 where $\mathcal{E}\,\mathbb{I}$ is an effective shift of the energy that guarantees the normalization, lost by the lack of unitarity \cite{Vigor2015}.
 The real coefficient $\mathcal{E}$, can be dynamically updated, as we shall see in the following, thus serving as a form of bias control in the stochastic evolution.
 It is worth noting here, for the relevance of the matter in the case of thermal averages, that the equation above defines a non-unitary thermalization process.
 This is better described by the operator $U=e^{-\tau H}$: this operator prepares a thermal state from the Gibbs ensemble with inverse temperature $\tau$.
 Hence, at large imaginary time, the system is forced to converge to the ground state.
 In this sense, the FCIQMC can be interpreted as a first order expansion of the imaginary time evolution operator, effectively realized via random sampling in a imaginary time step $\Delta \tau$.

 Expanding the equation above for the coefficients, we obtain,

-where $H_{rs} = \langle b_r | H | b_s \rangle$ are the Hamiltonian matrix elements on the basis states and $ \mathcal{E}(\tau)$ is the time-dependent energy shift.
+where $H_{rs} = \langle b_r | H | b_s \rangle$ are the Hamiltonian transition matrix elements on the basis states and $ \mathcal{E}(\tau)$ is again the energy shift, which is assumed to change over time to stabilize the dynamics of the coefficients.
 The second term on the right-hand side of the equation connects the $r-$th component of the wavefunction expansion to the $s-$th components, while the first term models the survival of the $r-$th component.
-Discretizing the equation above and considering an initial distribution of $N_r$ walkers in the state $|b_r\rangle$, the equation of motion for the coefficients directly induces a probabilistic interpretation: the probability of \textit{spawning} a new walker $s$ starting from each $r$ is proportional to the off-diagonal elements of the Hamiltonian, while the probability of \textit{killing or cloning} (i.e. increasing its relative weight) depends on the shifted diagonal energies.
+Discretizing the equation above in $\Delta\tau$, and considering an initial distribution of $N_r$ walkers in the state $|b_r\rangle$, the equation of motion for the coefficients directly induces a probabilistic interpretation: the probability of \textit{spawning} a new walker $s$ starting from each $r$ is proportional to the off-diagonal elements of the Hamiltonian, while the probability of \textit{killing or cloning} (i.e. increasing its relative weight) depends on the shifted diagonal energies.
 In particular, if $H_{r}-\mathcal{E}(\tau)\ge0$, the walker $r$ will be cloned with a certain probability; on the contrary it will be suppressed.
 In a formal way these facts are represented by (up to a normalization factor) the probabilities: